-Knee Surgery in Fort Mill, SC
+Knee Doctor in Fort Mill, SC

 Experts in Assessing, Diagnosing, and Treating Knee Injuries and Conditions

 One of the most recognized knee specialists in Fort Mill, our orthopaedic clinic treats in knee conditions and injuries with conservative treatments as well as surgical intervention.
 As an orthopaedic surgeon, Dr. Feltham excels in treating knee injuries, acute knee conditions and helping to prevent degenerative knee conditions.
 Dual Board-Certified in Orthopaedics and Sports Medicine, he is a well-known knee specialist for his expertise and individualized patient care.
 Using the most advanced minimally-invasive arthroscopic surgical techniques whenever possible, Dr. Feltham can help you get back to the pain-free quality of life you deserve.
-To learn more, call our orthopaedic clinic or request an appointment online.

 What is the Knee?